threelittlemonkeys/lstm-crf-pytorch/README.md

 A minimal PyTorch implementation of bidirectional LSTM-CRF for sequence labelling.

 Supported features:
+- Character and/or word embeddings in the input layer
 - A PyTorch implementation of conditional random field (CRF)
 - Vectorized computation of CRF loss
 - Vectorized Viterbi decoding
 - Mini-batch training with CUDA
-- Character and word embeddings in the input layer

 ## Usage